 All Edmonton Public Schools programming is based on curriculum determined by Alberta Education.
 Children enrolled in Pre-Kindergarten will receive the same high-quality education offered in all of our programs.

-For more information about Pre-Kindergarten, contact a school offering the program or District Support Services at 780-429-8030.
+For more information about Pre-Kindergarten, contact a school offering Pre-Kindergarten.

 Edmonton Public Schools is helping to shape the future in every one of our classrooms.
 We’re focused on ensuring each student learns to their full potential and develops the ability, passion and imagination to pursue their dreams and contribute to their community.
 Learn More»